Top 5 Drug Myths Busted

 1. Marijuana is a Gateway Drug

-Ever since the days of Reefer Madness, pot has been demonized by the media in countless different ways.
+Ever since the days of the movie Reefer Madness, pot has been demonized by the media in countless different ways.
 Though many of the most outrageous claims have already been debunked, the claim that marijuana leads to abuse of other drugs has stuck around.
-It’s no surprise, since there is actually a strong correlation.
+It’s no surprise since there is a strong correlation.
 Someone who smokes marijuana is 104 times more likely to use cocaine than a person who’s never tried pot.
-The problem is, correlation doesn’t mean causation—in fact, it’s easy to flip the concept on its head and point out that someone who uses cocaine is simply inclined to hard drug use and had to start somewhere.
+The problem is, that correlation doesn’t mean causation—in fact, it’s easy to flip the concept on its head and point out that someone who uses cocaine is simply inclined to hard drug use and had to start somewhere.
 It’s a clever claim, but a myth all the same.

 2. You Can Always Spot an Addict

-ThinkstockPhotos-182261879Thanks to aggressively unpleasant representations of drug addicts in the media, many people think they know exactly what an addict looks like.
+Top Drug Myths - what drugs do to the braiinThanks to aggressively unpleasant representations of drug addicts in the media, many people think they know exactly what an addict looks like.
 Gory PSAs featuring meth addicts with open sores, rotting teeth and the works convince us that even one round of the drug will leave users looking like zombies.
 Likewise, alcohol, marijuana and other drugs have their own stereotypes—and that makes it hard for us to recognize addiction in our friends and family, let alone ourselves.
 To complicate matters further, an estimated three-quarters of chronic substance abusers are employed, meaning that you almost never know by sight who could be an addict.

 3. Everyone is OD-ing on Heroin